Breeding Location:

 General

-Black-headed Grosbeak: Large, stocky finch with black-streaked, orange-brown back and black head, wings, and tail.
+Black-headed Grosbeak: Large, stocky finch with black-streaked, orange-brown back, black head, wings and tail.
 Breast is orange-brown and belly is yellow.
 Wings have conspicuous white patches.
-Female and juvenile have white eyebrows and finely streaked, buff underparts.
+Black legs, feet.
+Female lacks black head and throat, has brown streaked upperparts and buff streaked underparts.
+Forages on ground and in trees and bushes.
+Eats insects, caterpillars, seeds, fruits and berries.
+Undulating flight with rapid wingbeats.
 Interbreeds with Rose-breasted Grosbeak.

 Range and Habitat